Salvador, Brazil: A complete travel guide with the top things to do

 The neighborhood goes from Largo do Pelourinho until Terreiro de Jesus.

-Take a whole Saturday or Sunday to walk by Pelourinho.
+Take a whole Saturday or Sunday to walk around Pelourinho.
 Besides calmly enjoying the region’s museums, take the opportunity to enter in the stores, and drink Mr. Milton’s lemon juice with coconut, dance, and sing with Movimento Percussivo and eat a cocada, acarajé or Dona Julia’s bolinho de estudante.

 Rio Vermelho